-The Peer Educator Program provides an opportunity for students from Years 5-12 to be involved in a meaningful partnership with the Epilepsy Foundation to raise awareness and understanding of epilepsy in the community.
+The Peer Educator Program provides an opportunity for students from Years 5-12 to be involved in a meaningful partnership with their Epilepsy Australia member organisation to raise awareness and understanding of epilepsy in your school community.

 Peer Educator Workbook

 The Peer Educator Workbook is designed to engage students in learning about epilepsy and motivate them to share this knowledge with other students.
 The workbook uses a student centred approach, with the expectation that Peer Educators will be active and responsible participants throughout their training.
 The Peer Educator Program could be readily implemented through the following programs: